apache/camel-performance-tests/profiling/kafka-minio/README.md

 In this case we are allocating 128 Mb Memory to the container and 0.25% cpus.

+## HEAP Sizing

+In the pom you can also set a different Heap Size.
+The default is 64 Mb.

 ## Send messages to Kafka

 You'll need also kafkacat to be able to inject the filename header and use the burst script